chrisdale44/spot-hub/README.md

 <img src="/assets/spot-hub-heading.png" height="80px">

 A Progressive Web App for mapping skateboarding spots and skateboarding media across the globe.
+Currently in Alpha Release phase, Spot Hub is a project I plan to release publically later this year to fill a gap in the skateboarding community for discovering locations and street obstacles worldwide and the history of tricks done at each spot.

-## MVP Objectives
+## Objectives

-- **Optimized Performance:** Ensure smooth, lag-free rendering of thousands — potentially tens of thousands — of map pins around the globe.
+- **Optimised Performance:** Ensure fast, smooth and lag-free rendering of thousands — potentially tens of thousands — of map pins around the globe.

 - **Streamlined Content Management:** Simplify the process of adding spots, images, and related information.